premkumar6/patient_viz/readme.md

 ```bash
 python server.py
 ```
+you can find javascript files in the static folder and index.html in the templates folder.

  The `dictionary.json` file contains the mappings for readable code names; if those mappings change the file needs to be removed when using caching.

 If you want to stop the server you can type `quit` into its console